 Curry Village tent cabins are the perfect accommodation option for those who want to spend days hiking and exploring Yosemite National Park in California and return to stay in a no-frills campsite surrounded by majestic trees and towering granite walls.

-Here visitors have the opportunity to unwind and relax at spacious tent cabins scattered in the wilderness while also enjoying comfortable amenities like hot showers, a seasonal pool, and multiple dining choices.
+Here park visitors have the opportunity to unwind and relax at spacious tent cabins scattered in the wilderness while also enjoying comfortable amenities like hot showers, a seasonal pool, and multiple dining choices.

 Sounds like a dream come true?
 Here is all you need to know about staying in Curry Village tent cabins!

 Know Before You Go

 Before we dive into the details, here are a few important things to keep in mind about Curry Village tent cabins.
 We know you’re busy getting ready for your trip to Yosemite so let’s get down to the nitty-gritty:

-- If you plan to book a tent cabin in Curry Village, you can opt to book a heated or non-heated tent.
+- If you plan to book a tent cabin in Yosemite Village, you can opt to book a heated or non-heated tent.
 We booked a heated tent which was perfect in the fall season to keep us nice and warm through the night.
 Curry Village Tent Cabins cost around $100-$200 depending on the season and whether you’re getting a heated or a non-heated tent.

 - Bring extra blankets or a sleeping bag for your stay.
 The blankets that they provide in the cabins are very thin and won’t keep you very warm.
 I also brought a pillow because the pillows in the cabins are quite hard.
 If you’re staying in a non-heated tent, you will be provided with additional wool blankets at check-in.